 for Harvard Prof. W. Pickering

-According to a written statement by Albert Horn (one of the mechanics hired) it was at the turn of 1894/1895 that Means and A. Merrill hired him and Whitehead to start building Lilienthal gliders.
-Apparently, Whitehead landed the job by claiming he knew Otto Lilienthal.
-It was also around this time that Means began corresponding with Otto Lilienthal, an event widely associated with the origins of heavier-than-air aviation in America.
+According to a written statement by Albert B.C.
+Horn (one of the mechanics hired) Means and Albert A. Merrill hired him and Whitehead to build Lilienthal-type gliders.
+Whitehead secured the job because of his previous connection to Otto Lilienthal (Means corresponded with Lilienthal.
 (Six drafts of Means’ letters to Lilienthal survive – only the drafts remain because the actual letters sent to Lilienthal were in German.
 This is acknowledged by Means in annotations he made stating “German translation sent”.
 And when Lilienthal responded, he wrote to Means in German.
-However, Means spoke no German.

 At the time, Means did have a German-speaking, full-time employee.
 Gustave Whitehead not only spoke German but also had a good command of German engineering and aeronautical terms (demonstrated in correspondence with Austrian and German aviation journals).
 Furthermore, Whitehead was building Lilienthal-type gliders for Means.
 So, when Whitehead often stated he’d corresponded with, been associated with and studied the work of Lilienthal, the circumstances of his Boston employment would appear to substantiate this.
 His aircraft’s layout and wing structure certainly show Lilienthal’s influence.